ChristianB998/100_Days_Of_Coding_Python/100_Days_Of_Coding_Public/README.md

 💡 **Clone the repo** and try the challenges yourself
 💡 **Check out the README files** for explanations and insights

-I’m excited to share my journey and welcome feedback! 🚀
+I’m excited to share my journey! 🚀